 How Stress Affects Your Gut – and what you can do about it.

 Also, it’s not just you (or me!).
-We are totally living in an unprecedented era of fussy guts: according to the National Institutes of Health, 60 – 70 million Americans suffer from some kind of digestive disease.
+We are living in an unprecedented era of fussy guts: according to the National Institutes of Health, 60-70 million Americans suffer from some kind of digestive disease.
 Here in Canada, the Canadian Digestive Health Foundation shares that over 20 million Canadians suffer from some kind of digestive dysfunction.
 You know what else plagues us in North America?
 Toxic levels of stress.
-Stress over deadlines, rent or mortgage payments that engulf most of our income, an utter lack of sleep, being constantly connected and ‘on’ and unable to rest.
+Stress over deadlines, rent or mortgage payments that engulf most of our income, an utter lack of sleep, being constantly connected and ‘on’ … but unable to rest.
 There’s also our totally inequitable society that makes it hard for many of us to feel secure and safe.

 Yep, stress and gut issues are absolutely connected.